United we stand. Divided we fall.

-The Poison of Partisan Politics.
+The Poisonous Side of Partisan Politics.

 No matter what political party you affiliate with, it should never stand in the way of you being a decent human being.